data-steve/rowcol/zzz_fix_backlogs/001_EXECUTABLE_TASKS.md

   - Experience services use real QBO data
   - Proper error handling for missing QBO data
   - No mock violations remain in experience services
+  - All obsolete files removed
+  - All imports cleaned up
+  - All references updated

+- **Todo List Integration:**
+  - Create Cursor todo for this task when starting
+  - Update todo status as work progresses
+  - Mark todo complete when task is done
+  - Add cleanup todos for discovered edge cases

+- **Comprehensive Cleanup Requirements:**
+  - Remove ALL obsolete files and folders
+  - Clean up ALL unused imports and references
+  - Update ALL dependent code and test files
+  - Verify no broken references anywhere
+  - Run cleanup verification commands

 ---